Study in UK

 The permit received by Indian students to practice should be on par with the medical licence issued to the country’s citizens.

 Students who fulfil all the above-mentioned criteria can apply for a licence to practise in India.
-To be accepted as practitioners by the NMC, students must clear the FMGE examination.
-This exam assesses students who studied MBBS abroad to practice in India, as it is essential to possess theoretical and practical knowledge.
+To be accepted as practitioners by the NMC after MBBS abroad, students must clear the FMGE examination and complete a 12-month mandatory internship in Indian hospitals.

 FMGE, abbreviated as Foreign Medical Graduate Exam, is a test conducted by the National Board of Examinations in Medical Sciences (NBEMS) for foreign medical graduates to practice in India.
 This is a computer-based test and is held twice a year (June/December).